michaelgroni/tr-pll7/README.md

 **This project is in beta state.**

+## TO DO
+1. Control the Si5351 clock generator.
+2. Add a block diagramm.

 ## Quick guide
 The service manual for the radio is helpful when making modifications.
 1. Assemble the circuit boards.
 Only the 7805 voltage regulator will be installed later.